National Museum of Slovenia

-The oldest Slovenian museum is situated in the city center, near the Tivoli park.
-The museum building de facto houses two museums (The National Museum and The Natural History Museum), so this is a must location for every museum goer.
+The oldest Slovenian museum is situated in the city centre, near Tivoli park.
+The museum building de facto houses two museums (The National Museum and The Natural History Museum), so this is a must location for every museum visitor.

-Right to the entrance you will spot the lapidarium of Roman monuments, thombstones, milestones.
-Perphaps the most breaktaking exponate is the ancient Egypian mummy dating back to 5-6th century BC.
+Right next to the entrance you will spot Roman monuments, tombstones and milestones.
+Perhaps the most breathtaking exponent is the ancient Egyptian mummy dating back to the 5th or 6th century BC.

-The ground floor also houses a exhibition on monetary of Slovenia, displaying currencies from bronze ingots to new Euro coins, occassionaly an extensive treasure of ancient coins is also on display.
+The ground floor also houses an exhibition on the monetary history of Slovenia, displaying currencies from bronze ingots to the new Euro coins, while occasionally an extensive collection of ancient coins is also on display.

 Roman period in Slovenia

-The exhibition of Roman period in Slovenia is placed adjacent to the main museum building and the admission is free.
+The exhibition of the Roman period in Slovenia is placed adjacent to the main museum building and the admission is free.
 It displays a collection of Roman stone monuments of which many have been discovered in Emona, right where Ljubljana stands now.
-The collection includes mosaics, altars as well as a sculpture of monumental stone lion.
-The number of tombstones, stone cimetary urns and sarcophagi advocate how important it was to grave in the Roman period.
-About 80 Roman milestones have been discovered in Slovenia from the period 2nd - 4th century, many of them are still on their original place of excavation, but a few are on display in the museum.
+The collection includes mosaics and altars as well as a sculpture of monumental stone lion.
+The number of tombstones, stone cemetery urns and sarcophagi advocate how important the grave was in the Roman period.
+About 80 Roman milestones have been discovered in Slovenia from the period of the 2nd – 4th century, many of which are still in their original place of excavation, but a few are on display in the museum.

 Address: